SyncfusionExamples/How-to-retrieve-the-actual-checkBox-in-a-cell-using-rowIndex-in-a-DataGridTemplateColumn/README.md

-# How to retrieve the actual checkBox in a cell using rowIndex in a DataGridTemplateColumn?
+# How to retrieve the cell content using the rowIndex in a DataGridTemplateColumn of the .NET MAUI DataGrid?
-In this article, we will show you how to retrieve the actual checkBox in a cell using rowIndex in a DataGridTemplateColumn in [.Net Maui DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).
+In this article, we will show you how to retrieve the cell content using the rowIndex in a DataGridTemplateColumn of the [.Net Maui DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).

 ## xaml
 ```